gwgundersen/anno/README.md

 ## Why use Anno?

 There are many note-taking apps.
 How is Anno different?
-Anno is a local, web server-based user interface on top of [Markdown](https://daringfireball.net/projects/markdown/) files in a given directory.
+Anno is a local, browser-based user interface on top of [Markdown](https://daringfireball.net/projects/markdown/) files in a given directory.
 It makes writing, organizing, and searching through those files easy.
 That's it.
 There are many benefits to this approach:

 - **Own your data.** Writing things down is an investment in your future.
 Rather than have your notes siloed by a company in a possibly proprietary text format, your data lives in plaintext files on your machine.
 If you use Anno for a while and then stop, no worries.
 Your data, Markdown files, is human-readable, easily portable to other tools, and programmatically convertable to other formats (see [Pandoc](https://pandoc.org/)).